Winter Storm Alert

 Taking a few simple steps in advance can help you stay safe and prepared before a storm arrives.

-• Follow parking regulations: When winter parking restrictions are in effect, vehicles must be kept off the road to allow for safe and efficient snow removal.
+- Follow parking regulations: When winter parking restrictions are in effect, vehicles must be kept off the road to allow access for emergency vehicles and crews.

 During the storm: expect delays and disruptions